 But fast forward to today, and that’s exactly where she finds herself, and she’s so happy about it.

-Guntharp is the franchise owner of the FIT4MOM group here in Madison, Alabama and she loves what she does.
+Guntharp is the FIT4MOM franchise owner here in Madison, Alabama and she loves what she does.
 FIT4MOM meets several times throughout the week in various locations around Madison and nearby towns to work out as a group with kiddos in tow.
 Her group also offers adult-only group fitness, playdates, storytime, Moms Night Out social gatherings, and much more.

 In short, FIT4MOM is essentially a “one-stop-shop” for getting exercise, meeting new friends in a similar season of life, and having a lot of fun for both adults and children alike.